opensearch-project/.github/RESPONSIBILITIES.md

 >
 > The maintainers have voted and agreed to this nomination.

-The [org admin](https://github.com/orgs/opensearch-project/teams/admin) adjusts the new maintainer’s permissions accordingly, and merges the pull request.
+The [members of the admin team](https://github.com/orgs/opensearch-project/teams/admin) adjusts the new maintainer’s permissions accordingly, and merges the pull request.

 ## Removing a Maintainer